Zlika/libretro-database-thomson/README.md

-This folder includes cheat codes files and a content data for Thomson MO/TO games, to be used with RetroArch.
+This repository includes cheat codes files and a content data for Thomson MO/TO games, to be used with RetroArch.
 It mimics the [libretro-database](https://github.com/libretro/libretro-database), but only includes content for Thomson MO/TO computers.

 # RetroArch Database